-Also on Monday, the university will present the film, "King in the Wilderness," the first of two films on race, at 6 p.m. in Lemmond Theater in Walsh Hall.
+On Monday, Feb.
+11, the university will present the film, "King in the Wilderness," the first of two films on race, at 6 p.m. in Lemmond Theater in Walsh Hall.
 A discussion, under the direction of Ryan Watson, Ph.D., assistant professor of film and visual media in the Department of Fine Arts, will follow.
 Directed by Peter Kunhardt, the 2018 HBO film offers a portrait of King during the last years of his life, from his part in the Voting Rights Act of 1965 to his assassination in 1968.

 On Wednesday, Jan.
 23, the Northeast Pennsylvania Ethics Institute at Misericordia University will sponsor the panel discussion, "Immigration in Central America," at 5 p.m. in Alden Trust Room 219 of Sandy and Marlene Insalaco Hall.
 The panel will address immigration issues in the United States in the context of building and nurturing Dr. King's "Beloved Community."
 Immigration is one of the critical concerns of the Sisters of Mercy, who founded Misericordia in 1924.